How To Plan A Road Trip To Sach Pass and Precautions To Take

 Availability of Mobile Network on Sach Pass Route

-Mobile connectivity varies from place to place and service providers but I will recommend having a Airtel Postpaid or BSNL Postpaid for Sach Pass route.
-Almost all the operators work fine till Banikhet but as soon as you cross it network will be gone.
-Only BSNL works there and since Sach Pass lies in Himanchal Pradesh prepaid number from other stares work here perfectly (this won’t happen as soon as you enter Kishtwar as it will be Jammu & Kashmir).
+Mobile connectivity varies from place to place and service providers but I will recommend having an Airtel Postpaid or BSNL Postpaid for Sach Pass route.
+Almost all the operators work fine till Banikhet but as soon as you cross its network will be gone.
+Only BSNL works there and since Sach Pass lies in Himachal Pradesh prepaid number from other stares work here perfectly (this won’t happen as soon as you enter Kishtwar as it will be Jammu & Kashmir).
 I will recommend going with Airtel postpaid as it has most reach in mountainous region after BSNL (probably Airtel girl is right here).
-I was in my hotel at Bairagadh(2800 meters above sea level) and still my phone has 4G internet connectivity.
-The same I witnessed when I made Bike trip to Badrinath Temple and in most of the Stretch the Airtel had 4G internet connectivity.
-Once you cross Bairagadh network will be gone (no matter what the service provider is) and then you will get small network connectivity (Only BSNL) in Killar, Gulabgadh, Udaipur and Tandi.
+I was in my hotel at Bairagadh(2800 meters above sea level) and still, my phone has 4G internet connectivity.
+The same I witnessed when I made a Bike trip to Badrinath Temple and in most of the Stretch, the Airtel had 4G internet connectivity.
+Once you cross Bairagadh network will be gone (no matter what the service provider is) and then you will get small network connectivity (Only BSNL) in Killar, Gulabgadh, Udaipur, and Tandi.
 Airtel or any other private network provider signal will be in Kishtwar, Keylong or Manali.
-Here again Airtel has edge over others as Vodafone or Idea signal is very week or hardly available.
+Here again, Airtel has edge over others as Vodafone or Idea signal is very week or hardly available.

 Availability of Hotels and Homestay on Sach Pass Route

-There are plenty of hotels and Home stays in the entire Sach Pass Route.
+There are plenty of hotels and Homestays in the entire Sach Pass Route.
 The route has hotels and as you reach near Sach Pass, you will find home stays at an affordable price.
-Hotels are available in Banikhet, Tissa, Bairagadh, Killar, Udaipur, Gubalgadh, Tandi and Kishtwar.
-One thing to note here is, it is advisable not to book any hotels before starting you trip (unless you are a part of big group) and you can stay at night at any town as per your requirement.
+Hotels are available in Banikhet, Tissa, Bairagadh, Killar, Udaipur, Gubalgadh, Tandi, and Kishtwar.
+One thing to note here is, it is advisable not to book any hotels before starting your trip (unless you are a part of a big group) and you can stay at night at any town as per your requirement.
 This will make your trip more flexible and allow you to change the travel plan.
 Bairagadh and Killar the only place where you will find night accommodation.
-In between this a small camp is at Himanchal Police Check post in Satrundi which rent bed for INR 200 per person.
+In between this, a small camp is at Himachal Police Check post in Satrundi which rent a bed for INR 200 per person.
 This is the last place where you will find accommodation in Sach Pass route and then the next will be in Killar.
-Killar has PWD guest house as well as many hotels and home stays.
-As I already said Sach Pass is not as commercialized like other Mountain Passes of India, hotels are available and if you are 4-5 person travelling in a group it won’t be difficult to find night accommodation at any point in entire route of your Sach Pass journey.
+Killar has PWD guest house as well as many hotels and homestays.
+As I already said Sach Pass is not as commercialized like other Mountain Passes of India, hotels are available and if you are 4-5 person traveling in a group it won’t be difficult to find night accommodation at any point in entire route of your Sach Pass journey.

 This is all I can mention about planning a trip to Sach Pass.
 I have tried my best to cover all the necessary things which will be necessary for a road trip to Sach Pass.
 In case I have missed any point do let me know via comments and I will try to add them further.
 Happy and Safe Journey.